 You can’t learn swimming without jumping into water

 Wouldn’t you learn swimming faster by devoting disproportionately more time to swimming than to reading a swimming manual or watching the moves of other swimmers in the pool.

-Swimming is a skill that you can learn only through doing it.
+Swimming is a skill that you can learn mainly through doing it.

 Guard against procrastinating on speaking

-Remember, if you aren’t good at speaking you would naturally tend to delay speaking because first, it’s an active exercise requiring effort and, second, you aren’t good at it.
+If you aren’t good at speaking you would tend to delay speaking because first, it’s an active exercise requiring effort and, second, you aren’t good at it.
 In contrast, you would happily listen and read for hours because these are passive exercises where you don’t need to make much effort.